btamadio/sicp/README.md

-# SICP
+# Structure and Intrepretation of Computer Programs

-Exercises from Structure and Interpretation of Computer Programs, done in Clojure.
+Clojure solutions to the exercises in SICP